Disk Utilities

 ShowMan

-Screen shot of ShowMan at work Program to help recover disk space.
+Program to help recover disk space.
 Gives pie-chart view of disk usage, including unused space, with the ability to drill down into folders.
 Shows actual or nominal space occupied.
 Knows about the effects of cluster sizes.
 If you want a piechart of your FTP space on an ISP, look at my FTPpie utility.

 To see the space occupied by a folder tree, just right-click the folder in Windows Explorer, and use the Usage PieChart option (after installing the program).
 To drill down, just double-click the folder of interest.
 Very handy when you want to recover some disk space!